Puran poli

 These can be kept in the fridge for up to a week.
 Refrigerate the Puran Poli in an airtight container.
 Simply griddle it up and add additional ghee before serving.

-These can be frozen sandwiched between pieces of parchment or butter paper.
+These can be frozen and sandwiched between pieces of parchment or butter paper.
 Following that, store in zip-top bags and freeze for up to six months.
 Keep the frozen poli immediately on a hot griddle to reheat.
 Add extra ghee, then heat until the food is warm and crunchy.

 Tips and Variations

-• firstly, cook the dal until it turns soft yet holds the shape.
+• Firstly, cook the dal until it turns soft yet holds the shape.

 • While rolling the puran poli, be careful.

-• You can usehalf all-purpose flour and half whole wheat flour to make the dough too.
+• You can use half all-purpose flour and half whole wheat flour to make the dough too.

 • Apply ghee on the poli only when the brown spots appear.
 It will make it crispy.